In this article:

 An ATS should act as a database for the candidate application process.
 This means you can quickly search through applicants' profiles and drill down by location, date of application, and qualifications.
 It's handy for keeping track of multiple job postings and related applicants.

 Applicant tracking software can also be integrated with third-party tools in your existing HR tech stack to streamline your pre-screening and employee onboarding process.
-This lets you create a recruitment workflow automation, including tasks like background checks, contract signing and managing employee records from day one.

 10 signs your hirers need an ATS